cilium/design-cfps/cilium/CFP-18405-eni-ipam-multi-pool-migration.md

 * Adds a short-lived flag that must be documented and then removed, with a deprecation notice in 1.21.
 * Risk of users enabling it prematurely (before all agents have fully rolled to 1.20), leaving some nodes without a populated `Spec.IPAM.Pool`.

-### Key Question 2: Pool Naming Strategy

-Should all ENI-allocated addresses share a single `"eni"` pool, or should there be more purpose-named pools?

-#### Option 1: Single `"eni"` Pool

-All CIDRs regardless of subnet are written under a single pool name.

-##### Pros
-* Simpler operator logic; no pool name coordination needed.
-* Straightforward for the initial migration.

-##### Cons
-* Cannot express per-subnet constraints; future per-subnet pod placement would require a redesign.

-#### Option 2: Per-Subnet Pools

-Each subnet maps to a distinct pool name (e.g., `"eni-subnet-<subnet-id>"`).

-##### Pros
-* Enables future per-subnet pod placement policy.
-* Pools naturally map to AWS subnet boundaries.

-##### Cons
-* More complex operator logic for pool name management.
-* Pool names must be stable across reconcile cycles; subnet IDs are suitable but verbose.

 ## Future Milestones

 ### IPv6 Secondary Addresses in ENI IPAM